WandrilleD/pyKleeBarcode/README.md

 python pyKleeBarcode_computeSsum_MPI.py --help
 ```
 ```
-usage: pyKleeBarcode_computeSsum_MPI.py [-h] -i INPUTFILE -o OUTPUTFILE
+usage: pyKleeBarcode_computeRefMat_MPI.py [-h] -i INPUTFILE -o OUTPUTFILE
                                           [-m MAX_SEQ_PER_SPECIES]
                                           [-f FIELD_DELIMITOR]
+                                          [-s SPECIES_FIELD_INDEX]
+                                          [-C CORRESPONDENCE_FILE]
-                                        [-s SPECIES_FIELD_INDEX] [--seed SEED]
+                                          [--seed SEED]

-Computes Ssum, a matrix representation of the diversity of a DNA sequence across a number of individuals or groups or individuals (typically, species) according to the definitions of "A scalable method for analysis and display of DNA sequences" by Sirovitch et alii
+Computes a reference matrix: a matrix representation of the diversity of a DNA sequence across a number of individuals or groups or individuals (typically, species) according to the definitions of "A scalable method for analysis and display of DNA sequences" by Sirovitch et alii

 optional arguments:
   -h, --help            show this help message and exit